 ## [1] 12.8

 Standard deviation (SD) is the square root (suom. neliöjuuri) of variance and is a measure of variability that is in the same units as the original measurement.
-Thus, the interpretation of SD is often easier than variance which is given in the squared unit of the original measurement.
+Thus, the interpretation of the SD is often easier than that of the variance which is given in the squared unit of the original measurement.

 sd(bmi) # sd() function gives the sample standard deviation